Environment and Ecology Bureau

-Environment and Ecology Bureau (EEB; 環境及生態局) is one of the fifteen policy bureaux of the Government of Hong Kong.
+Environment and Ecology Bureau (EEB; 環境及生態局) is a policy bureau of the Government of Hong Kong.
 The agency was established on 1 July 2022.
 The current (since 1 July 2022) Secretary for Environment and Ecology is Tse Chin-wan.

 This bureau was newly established under the re-organisation of policy bureaux proposed by Carrie Lam, the fifth Chief Executive of Hong Kong, and was adopted by John Lee, the succeeding Chief Executive after Carrie Lam.
 On 19 June 2022, the State Council of China announced the appointment of Tse Chin-wan, previously the Under Secretary for Environment, as the first Secretary for Environment and Ecology.

 As an expanded bureau compared to the previous Environment Bureau, the bureau is in charge of portfolios such as environmental protection, conservation of natural ecology, environmental hygiene, food safety, agriculture, fisheries and animal welfare.
 With the reassignment of the Hong Kong Observatory to the bureau, policies on climate change and meteorology are also under its purview.